kojoboyoo/Lp6pro/readme.md

-# Sepsis Prediction FastAPI API
+##Sepsis Prediction FastAPI API 🌡️💻

-## Overview

-This repository contains a FastAPI API for predicting sepsis based on a machine learning model.
-The model is built using scikit-learn and is available as a joblib pipeline.
-The API accepts input data related to various health parameters and returns a prediction regarding the likelihood of sepsis.
+Welcome to the Sepsis Prediction FastAPI API, where predicting sepsis is just a click away! 🚀 This repository houses a cutting-edge machine learning model built with scikit-learn, wrapped in a FastAPI API that can swiftly analyze health parameters and provide insights into the likelihood of sepsis.

 ## Setup
 To run the sepsis prediction model, you will need to have Docker installed on your machine.